Evaniidae: Ecology

 As far as is known, ensign wasp larvae are parasitoids on the eggs of cockroaches.
 However, good host data are only known for a fraction of this family, about 4% as of 2008, thus more unusual life history strategies likely exist.
-Host specificity and coevolution with roach lineages seem to have played a significant factor in the evolution of some ensign wasp lineages.
+Host specificity and coevolution with roach lineages seem to have played a significant role in the evolution of some ensign wasp lineages.
 Others are less discriminating in their host choice, and will attack almost any ootheca (egg case) of a particular size.